ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The following diagrams illustrate how the various objects in the protocol are constructed or transformed into other protocol objects.
 Oval nodes are verbs or actions which process, transform or combine one or more objects into one or more other objects.

-This diagram does not necessarily illustrate how participants communicate.
+The diagrams in this section do not necessarily illustrate how participants communicate.
 In particular, the processing of aggregation jobs happens in distinct, non-colluding parties.